ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 :::

-<br></br>

 Select the **`examples/avm`** folder to view the AvalancheJS X-Chain examples.
 To send AVAX from the X-Chain to the C-Chain, select [`avm/buildExportTx-cchain-avax.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildExportTx-cchain-avax.ts)

 ![Image for post](/img/ajs-export-cchain-res.png)

-### Modify your Avalanche network configuration
+**Modify your Avalanche network configuration**

 Depending on how you started your node, you might use custom settings for your Avalanche Network

 You might notice that Avalanche Network Runner produces new ports for each node during node cluster deployment.
 Be sure to change configurations accordingly with each new cluster.

-_Note: See [Advanced Configurations](https://docs.avax.network/nodes/build/set-up-node-with-installer#advanced-node-configuration) to learn more about custom Node configurations_

-Below are the following objects in your Avalanche Network:
+Below are the settings for running code with local network:

 ```js
 const ip: string = "localhost";